Two embroiders, two weeks, a history-making flag for the Army’s new Western Hemisphere Command

 |0

-This work, Two embroiders, two weeks, a history-making flag for the Army’s new Western Hemisphere Command [Image 3 of 3], by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Two embroiders, two weeks, a history-making flag for the Army’s new Western Hemisphere Command, by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.